 November 8, 1656.
-English astronomer and mathematician Edmond Halley was born near London, England, 360 years ago today.
-He was the first to calculate the orbit of a comet, today one of the most famous of all comets, named Comet Halley in his honor.
+English astronomer and mathematician Edmond Halley was born on this date near London.
+He became the first to calculate the orbit of a comet, arguably the most famous of all comets today, named Comet Halley in his honor.
 He was also friends with Isaac Newton and contributed to Newton’s development of the theory of gravity, which helped establish our modern era of science, in part by removing all doubt that we live on a planet orbiting around a sun.

-After entering Queen’s College in Oxford in 1673, Halley was introduced to Flamsteed.
+After entering Queen’s College in Oxford as a student in 1673, Halley was introduced to Flamsteed.
 Halley had the chance to visit him in his observatory on a few occasions during which Flamsteed encouraged him to pursue astronomy.

 At that time, Flamsteed’s project was to assemble an accurate catalog of the northern stars with his telescope.
 Halley thought he would do the same, but with stars of the Southern Hemisphere.

 His journey southward began in November 1676, even before he obtained his university degree.
 He sailed aboard a ship from the East India Company to the island of St. Helena, still one of the most remote islands in the world and the southernmost territory occupied by the British.
 His father and King Charles II financed the trip.